dydx/alpine-nginx-php-mariadb/README.md

 The setup is a little opinionated for Laravel development; the current Nginx vhost has `/var/www/default/public` as its doc root.
 You can obviously change this for your needs.

+## size
+I wanted these containers to be pretty small, considering that my main workstation is an Acer C720 with the 16Gb SSD (running Elementary OS).
+On my machine, here are the image virtual sizes:

+* front: 70.05 MB
+* mysql: 199.5 MB

+I think this is considerably smaller than the setup I had with [kasperisager's](https://github.com/kasperisager) excellent [phpstack](https://github.com/kasperisager/phpstack).
+There isn't anything inherently wrong with his setup (it actually has a lot more features baked in), but it was cramping my laptop up quite a bit.

 ## TODO
 I'm considering adding in Composer, PHPUnit, NodeJS/Gulp/Bower for doing *all* of the development related tasks in the nginx container, but I'm unsure just how necessary that is.